 A small unit of stone, ceramic, or glass used to create a mosaic.

 Thermal shock occurs when tiling cracks or breaks as a result of rapid changes in temperature, which causes differential expansion or contraction.

 There are two main types of porcelain tile: glazed and through-bodied (or full-bodied).
 A through-bodied tile comprises a mixture of clay, sand and other natural materials, pressed and fired at a high temperature.
-The term refers to consistency of composition, with the colour and texture running through a tile’s full dimensional thickness, so that if the surface is worn down the colour or pattern will not change.
+The term refers to the consistency of composition, with the colour and texture running through a tile’s full-dimensional thickness, so that if the surface is worn down the colour or pattern will not change.
 These tiles are typically suited to high traffic areas.

 A pale stone with inherent pits and holes which can be filled.
 It's marble-like qualities make it easy to cut making it suited for internal walls, floors, showers and hearths.
 It is not recommended for outdoor use as it is susceptible to frost damage.

 The surfaces of the stone have been textured, worn and weathered by contact with abrasive materials.

 Impervious sheet material used as a separating layer between substrate and screed.

 A hard, dense through-bodied tile which derives its colour from the materials of which it is made.
 It will normally require sealing before use.

 Voids, pits and holes within travertine have not been filled prior to installation.
 However, they can be grout filled.